maimbeeb/OnlineExam/README.md

 ## Credits

 	Referred to the python documentation.
-	Refered to the flask docs as well which have been a huge help.
+	Refered to the Django docs as well which have been a huge help.
 	Thanks to mentor for planning and helping with the projects.
 	A tutorial has been taken from Youtube.
 	Many resources have been consulted online (stackoverflow, pyhton pep8, blogs, etc).

 	Acknowledgements

-	This project was based on a brief written by Code Institute to fulfil requirements of their Data Centric Development module (part of the Full Stack Web Developer course).
+	This project was based on a brief written by Code Institute to fulfil requirements of their Full Stack Frameworks With Django!(part of the Full Stack Web Developer course).